 Benefits of kayaking

 First and foremost kayaking is fun.
+Kayaking is a fun way to exercise.
 As a solo or group activity kayaking offers a great way to engage in fun water-based activities.

 In this article we will discuss why kayaking is beneficial for both mind and body.

 Arguably the most well known benefits from kayaking are physical.